 The series continues to develop, and in 2019 introduces a cost effective packaged engine producing 600hp that will see engine costs reduced by up to two thirds.
 With initiatives such as the TCM engine, TCM remains the most affordable Premier Racing Category in Australia.

 The Touring Car Masters series is structured across three classes at each round:

 ProAM – For part-timers or drivers doing it as much for fun as they are success

 ProSPORTS – allows entrants to cross-enter in the same car, enabling two (or more) drivers to score points for the vehicle and still compete for the class championship.

-TCM has great support from major sponsors including Shannons Insurance, Wilson Security, PAYCE, Hoosier and Dometic.
+TCM has great support from major sponsors including Paynter Dixon, Shannons, Burson Auto Parts, Dometic and Hoosier.